jonburdon/race-hub/README.md

 | 4g |  | Add individual results 'live' at the finish line. | Single results can be added | Quick input form so that results are easier to add |
 | 4h | Manage England Athletics membership | Verify those eligible for discounts | EA membership can be made verified in the database, status is displayed in front end | Verify / Unverify EA memership in front end.
 Connect to EA api to verify memership status.
 Apply a discount in the checkout if EA membership is verified. |

+## The future of the project

+See the table above for possible future enhancements for some user stories.
+Major enhancements were the project to be moved forward towards a live site would be:
+- Admins can upload and download results fully.
+Currently this can be achieved in the admin dashboard only using a library addon.
+Even then, the Club and Event Instance ID must be added in the CSV rather than the friendly club name.
+- Admins should only be able to see events for which they are the registered organiser.
+This would mean organisers from multiple organisations could add and manage their own events.
+- Discount scheme.
+Currently discounts are automatically applied if you spend over £50, or if your are a verified England Athletics member.
+Admins should be able to create and manage discount codes.

 ## [UI Structure](#ui-structure)
 [Developer Aims](#developer-aims) | [UX](#ux) | [User Stories and Corresponding Features](#user-stories-and-features) | [UI Structure](#ui-structure) | [Visual Layout](#visual-layout) | [Technologies Used](#technologies-used) | [Information Architecture](#information-architecture) | [Deployment](#deployment) | [Local Development](#local-development) | [Testing](#testing) | [Acknowledgements](#acknowledgements)